pforhan/callsprite/README.md

 ![frame8](https://github.com/pforhan/callsprite/raw/main/editor/src/main/resources/fire_column_medium_8.png)
 ![frame9](https://github.com/pforhan/callsprite/raw/main/editor/src/main/resources/fire_column_medium_9.png)

-...which the tool can put together roughly like this (the slight stutter here is my capture software, not the animation):
+...which the tool can put together roughly like this:

 ![anim](https://github.com/pforhan/callsprite/raw/main/site/100ms-anim.gif)
+or this:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2O4BTYVthDU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Overall Concepts

-For this library we'll make a sprite a bit like the library's namesake, they'll track a lot of their own state, particularly around animations.
+For this library we'll make a sprite a bit like the library's [namesake](#namesake), they'll track a lot of their own state, particularly around animations.
 So we'll make Sprite the top-level object.

-A Sprite contains data and a number of animations.
+A Sprite contains a number of animations.
 Animations contain a number of frames and a behavior (repeat, stop, transition).
 Frames can have join points that allow multiple sprites to connect to one another.

+## Guiding Principles

-As a guiding principle we want to keep all runtime code as simple as possible.
+Two primary things we want to keep in mind:
+* Keep all runtime code as simple as possible.
 Loaders and utilities will be more complex, but the resulting Animation will be simple.
+* This is a view layer that handles some logic but not much.
+Animations, affine transforms, sure, but concepts like jumping and gravity, no.  Such should be in a model layer.

 For example, if we want to run an animation in reverse, there should be a utility method to do so, and it will produce a new animation object.
 But the two animations will always proceed forward in